nickjj/docker-web-framework-examples/CONTRIBUTING.md

 - Feel free to include your own name in the `LABEL` when adding new apps
 - Only include `ARG` and `ENV` instructions if you really need them
 - Use `/app` to store your app's code and set it as the `WORKDIR` (if it makes sense)
-- Take advantage of package manager / Docker layer caching techniques
+- When installing packages, take advantage of Docker’s layer caching techniques
 - If your app is a web service, `EXPOSE 8000` unless you have a strong reason not to
-- Always include a `curl` driven `HEALTHCHECK`
+- Include a `curl` driven `HEALTHCHECK` (if it makes sense)
 - Stick to the `[]` syntax when supplying your `CMD` instructions [other examples](https://github.com/nickjj/docker-web-framework-examples/blob/master/rails/Dockerfile) and copy that style